Pluto

 The Evolution of Search: How We Got Here

-The search revolution has been happening in phases:
+The process of search revolution has been occurring in stages:

 Phase 1: The Keyword Era